A Sustainable Viticulture

 High Environmental Value Certification(HVE)

-This third and final level of certification attests to the compliance of the entire estate with environmental performance thresholds in relation to biodiversity, phytosanitary practices, fertilization management and water resources, measured with either composite or global indicators.Achieving results is an obligation.
-Use of the term– High Environmental Value Certification – is strictly limited to estates with level 3 certification.
+This third and final level of certification attests to the compliance of the entire estate with environmental performance thresholds in relation to biodiversity, phytosanitary practices, fertilization management and water resources, measured with either composite or global indicators.
+C’est une obligation de résultats.
+Achieving results is an obligation.
+Use of the term – High Environmental Value Certification – is strictly limited to estates with level 3 certification.

-The heart of our vineyards hosts spectacular biodiversity.
-It is easy to spot thanks to the many trees, hedges and walls abounding in the parcels.
+The heart of our vineyards hosts spectacular biodiversity.It is easy to spot thanks to the many trees, hedges and walls abounding in the parcels.
 For example, in the Puy Notre Dame area, the vineyard is located close to an old windmill, called Moulin Brault.
 The parcels are close to one another and begin on the hilltop of the hamlet of Argentay, culminating at an altitude of around 90 meters.
 They face southwest and are situated along a geological formation, known locally for its excellent terroir, called “the flow of Cerisaie”.
 The clay limestone ground made up of green and white chalk is well suited to the elaboration of top quality sparkling wines.
 As a result, throughout the summertime, the limestone soil supplies the vine with plenty of water deep down underground.
 This unique source of humidity produces grapes that are at once well ripened and fairly acid.
 The style of wine illustrates perfectly well the notion of minerality!
+At Domaine des Dames de la Vallée the fruit is cultivated with the local environment and the special features of each parcel in mind.
+For example, we plant other crops between the vineyard rows, such as barley, mustard and radish, in view of restoring life to the soils.

 High Environmental Value Certification puts the spotlight on our environmental friendly policies and our terroirs.
 It is because we want to reveal the best our appellations have to offer that we have been committed for a long time to respecting and protecting the environment.
 This strategy is confirmed by our High Environmental Value Certification.